TsiouGR/arcade-game/README.md

 ## Instructions

 You have to reach the water on the top of the board.
-Every time you reach the water you get 1 point, you have only 3 lives to spend!
+Every time you reach the water you get 10 points, you have only 3 lives to spend!

 Control your avatar with the keyboard arrows